-Watch this video now to get an understanding of the role Anaerobic Digester blowers play in creating energy from animal waste.
+Watch this video now for an understanding of the role Anaerobic Digester blowers play in creating energy from animal waste.

-Anaerobic digesters are a great way to use animal and food waste to power your farm and manage costs.
-Biomass helps to reduce fossil fuel use and decreases greenhouse gas emissions.
-This means that you not only create a cost-efficient way to make energy, but you are also decreasing your carbon footprint and helping the environment.
+An anaerobic digester (or AD) is a system, typically on a farm, in which the controlled breakdown of organic matter without air produces a combustible biogas with nutrient-rich organic by-products, Installing a digester is a great way to use animal and food waste to power a farm and manage costs.
+The biogases also helps to reduce fossil fuel use — and decreases greenhouse gas emissions.
+This creates a cost-efficient way to make energy, and to decrease the carbon footprint to help the environment.

-And in some cases, there's a centralized anaerobic digestion management facility that is used by several farmers.
-There are a few different kinds of ADs to choose from.
-So you must pick the right one for your operation.
-Some of the basic types of ADs include lagoon, plug flow and complete mix.
+An AD can work for just one farm, or also can function in the form of a centralized anaerobic digestion management facility used by several farmers.
+There are a few different types of ADs from which to choose, so it's important to select the right one for the operation.
+Basic types of ADs include lagoon, plug flow, complete mix and others.

 How Anaerobic Digesters Work

-For this purpose, we're going to use a dairy farm.
-Throughout the day, the dairy cows will produce manure that will be transported to the AD through slots in the bottom of the barn or by a piping system.
-Next, the manure will be placed into the AD and held at a temperature range between 59 degrees Fahrenheit to 140 degrees Fahrenheit to allow the anaerobic digesters to produce the biogas, solids and liquids.
+Let's consider a dairy farm.
+Throughout the day, the dairy cows will produce manure that will be transported to the AD through slots in the bottom of the barn — or by a piping system.
+Next, the manure will be placed into the AD and held at a temperature ranging from 59° -140° Fahrenheit to allow the anaerobic digesters to produce the biogas, solids and liquids.

 The Role of Anaerobic Digester Blowers

-This is the point where regenerative blowers from ROTRON play a major role in the process.
-The biogas is collected in storage tanks, and then the ROTRON regenerative blower will extract methane and other biogases for use as heat or power.
-ROTRON regenerative blowers are specifically made to handle biogases with standard and chemical resistant models.
-So there's no need to worry about chemical degradation of the blower.
+At this point, regenerative blowers from ROTRON play a major role in the process.
+After the biogas is collected in storage tanks, a ROTRON regenerative blower extracts methane and other biogases for use as heat or power.
+ROTRON regenerative blowers are specifically made to handle biogases, including standard and chemical-resistant models, so there's no need to worry about chemical degradation of the blower.

 Other Benefits of Anaerobic Digesters

-The solids created in this process are able to be used as bedding for the animals, compost or fertilizer.
-The farmer can also decide to sell some of his byproducts to other farms if he so chooses.
+The solids created in this process can be used as bedding for farm animals, for compost — or fertilizer.
+A farmer could also choose to sell some of the byproducts to other farms if desried.

-Anaerobic digesters have many benefits to you to help you manage costs and be more self-sufficient.
-Becoming a steward of the environment by reducing your overall carbon footprint and waste management is priceless.
-Something, future generations of farmers will look back upon and be thankful.
+Anaerobic digesters have many benefits to help manage costs, and to allow farmers to become more self-sufficient.
+Becoming a steward of the environment by reducing a farm's overall carbon footprint and waste management is priceless, something for which future generations of farmers will look back and be thankful.

-If you'd like to learn more about how ROTRON Regenerative Blowers can help you move Methane, Hydrogen Sulfide and other biogases, please fill out the form below.
+If you'd like to learn more about how ROTRON Regenerative Blowers can help move methane, hydrogen sulfide and other biogases, please fill out the form below.